classgraph/classgraph/Zero-Bugs-Commitment.md

 open or known bugs at zero.
 It is also a commitment of *positive community engagement*.

+As developers of this project, we pledge that:

 ## 1. We will prioritize fixing bugs over implementing new features.

 It is human nature to be much more interested in building new things than doing